 - Make some allowances for unplanned expenditure.

-Once this has been completed you would reach an agreed cash level.
-Market dips are then less of a concern as if you have access to more than enough money to spend, so you have time on your side.
-Equally, if there is an income shortfall, our financial planners will try to address this to reduce anxiety.
+Once this has been completed you would reach an agreed value for an emergency cash fund.
+Market dips then become less of a concern.
+If you have access to reserves that cover your core spending needs, you have time on your side and you can ride it out until markets recover.
+But if there is an income shortfall, our financial planners will try to address this to reduce your anxiety.

 Benefits of stress testing

-An integral part of holistic financial planning is to stress test.
+An integral part of holistic financial planning and a key financial crisis planning strategy is to stress test against potential scenarios.
 There are a variety of methods for doing this, but the key is to demonstrate that bad periods don’t impact on the ability of a plan to succeed.

 If you know that any plan that has been put in place has assumed the worst – and made allowances for it – that helps dispel anxiety.
-Typically, I would have an anticipated rate of return for a client that I use to monitor the plan, knowing divergence from this can make or break it.
+Typically, I have an anticipated rate of return for a client’s investment plan that I use to monitor progress, knowing divergence from this can make it or break it.

-You can then take a longer-term view with the second segment and increase the risks approach to compensate.
-Overall, this wouldn’t change the overall risk approach, but with the knowledge that the income needs will be more secure, the impact of market falls on the longer-term pot would be far less concerning and can improve the success rate of the plan.
+You can then take a longer-term view with the second (growth) segment and increase the risks appropriately.
+This wouldn’t change the overall risk approach, but provides comfort that the income needs will be more secure.
+The impact of market falls on the longer-term pot would be far less concerning and can improve the success rate of the plan.

 The other key job a planner has is to provide emotional support and to coach you through the tough times.
 Whilst technical knowledge is important, the emotional and behavioural coaching a financial planner does will arguably be more important in times of crisis.

 People can and do behave irrationally under stress.
-Prospect Theory shows that people are far more affected by the negative emotions of losses than they are the positive emotions of gains.
-This means, when markets start to go down, we naturally worry more, which increase the chances of making a bad decision that could cause serious damage.
+Prospect Theory shows that people are far more affected by the negative emotions of losses than they are by the positive emotions from gains.
+This means, when markets start to go down, we naturally worry more, which increases the chances of making a bad decision that could exacerbate the situation and even cause serious damage to a long-term strategy.

 To demonstrate this, I’ve used the example of one of the most common questions we hear during a downturn – When should I sell out and go to cash to avoid any other losses?
 Evidence shows that up to now this has never been the correct approach as the immediate recovery from a market crash is normally the largest.
 Missing out on this can be catastrophic.
 The table below shows that you need to stay in the market to get the benefits of the best days.

-If you were to panic and sell out, this creates two major problems.
-Firstly, it creates the problem of when to go back in.
-If you sell out because of fear, and we know that this takes longer to dissipate clients stay out the market for longer.
-By the time a client is confident to go back into the markets, has the damage been done?
+If you were to panic and sell out, it would create two major problems.
+Firstly, it raises the question of when to go back in.
+If you sell out because of fear – and we know this takes longer to dissipate – you could be tempted to stay out the market for longer.
+By the time a you are confident enough to go back into the markets, the best returns are likely to have been achieved.
+Has the damage been done?

 More importantly, going back to the financial plan, if one poor decision drops the long-term level of return from a portfolio, does this mean we need to make changes to the plan?
 If so, in the real world, this means considering significant lifestyle changes, such as retiring later, having less income in retirement or passing on less of an inheritance.

-There is so much more to this area that any planner would be happy to talk you through, but to answer the question as to why financial planning is critical in a crisis, I would say the answer is simple.
-Good financial planning is at its heart all about providing comfort.
+There is so much more to this area that any financial planner would be happy to talk you through, and in a crisis, financial planning advice is all about providing peace of mind.
 When times get tough, having an expert at your side who has both the technical and emotional knowledge to keep you safe and on track can be invaluable.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.